 Reza H. Akbari received his MA in Middle East Studies in May 2012.
 While at the Elliott School, Reza interned at the US Treasury Department and The Century Foundation.
 He is currently a Program Manager at the Institute for War and Peace Reporting.
 Reza conducts research on Iranian domestic politics, U.S. foreign policy toward Iran, Shia politics, political transition, and democracy.
 He has previously served as a Research Associate for the Iran Program at the Middle East Institute and a Research Assistant at the Woodrow Wilson International Center for Scholars.
 Reza has written for a number of publications such as Foreign Policy, CNN’s Global Public Square, Tehran Bureau, Jadaliyya, and Al Monitor.
 Reza holds a BA in Political Science and International Studies from the State University of New York at Fredonia.
 His master’s thesis explored the potential for political reconciliation in Bahrain.

 Describe your current position and what are your primary responsibilities?

-If you could be any animal, what would you be?
+If you could throw a parade of any caliber, what type of parade would it be?

 The #ElliottProud series highlights Elliott School MA alumni and seeks to answer common questions posed by prospective, current, and incoming students.
 For more information or to submit questions, e-mail email@example.com.